Taxing the 'Job Creators':

 proposals being put forth in Congress?

-jobs will go up.
-They still won't have to pay taxes on the money that they spend for employee
+will go up.
+They still won't have to pay taxes on the money that they spend for employee compensation.
+A

-jobs.
 The taxes paid on employee benefits for these job creators is zero either way.
 What this does is decrease

 the taxes that they have to pay on the money that they aren't using to create jobs anyway.
+The cost of

 If you don't understand the previous four paragraphs, please re-read them, because this is important to our